Physical Education

 This course is assessed in the following way:

 This course is mostly a coursework-based qualification.
 Students will also sit an external exam in one unit.
-Students will have five theory lessons and four core PE lessons in a two-week cycle.
+Students will have five theory lessons and three practical PE lessons in a two-week cycle.
 Students will study the following units:

 Key Stage 5

 A Level Physical Education can be taken when entering the Sixth Form.
 It is advisable to have taken GCSE Physical Education but not always necessary.
-The subject is taught in the Consortium with Hitchin Boys’ and Hitchin Girls’ School.
-Lessons are taught by teachers at all three schools.
+The subject is taught in the Consortium with Hitchin Girls’ School.
+Lessons are taught by teachers at both schools.

 Units Covered